AthenaDecisionSystems/athena-ibm-techxchange/docs/index.md

 ### Upload the policy document to the vector store

-The first stage of the scenario relies on the Retrieval-Augmented Generation (RAG) mechanism.
+The first stage of the demo relies on the Retrieval-Augmented Generation (RAG) mechanism.
 To prepare for this, you will need to upload the policy document, split it into chunks, and store the chunks in the vector database.

-Please follow the tasks below:
+Please execute the tasks below:

 > Task 1.
 Visit [the demo UI](http://localhost:3000/)
 > Task 2.
 Click on the **Chatbot** option located in the top menu